AmyE123/legacy-gamedev.amy-portfolio.com/_posts/2021-04-22-a-year-of-technical-games-development.md

                                             <img src="/assets/img/posts/YearTDEMO/gjss10.gif" style="width: 30%; border-radius: 10px 10px; float: left; margin: 30px"> <p>After this I began working on the actual periscope, as of now there is no ‘sea’ in the game, but <strong>I’ve made targets which are any object tagged with target</strong>, and the periscope operator turns their camera according to some buttons, but this is all prototyping! this WILL be changed in the future!</p>
                                             <p>This was also added in as a button within the periscope room, so you can go in and out from using the periscope and being in the periscope room!</p>
                                             <p>Gabe also found some cool sound FX which we used on the buttons in the game to make using the control panel more fun to use!</p>
-                                            <p>And that was pretty much what I had done for the gamejam, it was a lot of hard work, and it paid off! <br />And because this one went so well, we decided to do another one at some point which <strong>EVERY person on the team is going to attend</strong>!</p>
+                                            <p>And that was pretty much what I had done for the gamejam, it was a lot of hard work, and it paid off! <br />And because this one went so well, we decided to do another one at some point which we are going to try and get the whole team to attend!</p>
                                     </div>
                                 </div>
                             </div>